Skip to main content

 Frequently Asked Questions

 Civ.R.
-26(B)(3) requires initial disclosures within 28 days after the case management planning conference.
-This includes copies or descriptions of all documents that support your claims or defenses.
+26(B)(3) requires initial disclosures within 28 days after the case management planning conference, including copies or descriptions of relevant documents that support claims or defenses.

-Cuyahoga County requires all exhibits to be 8½ x 11 inches for permanent court records.
-Oversized documents must be reduced or folded.
-This ensures consistent archival storage.
+Cuyahoga County requires all exhibits to be 8½ x 11 inches for the permanent court record.
+Oversized documents must be reduced or folded to fit this requirement.

 Ready to Prepare Ohio Court Exhibits?